jmccann/ironic/README.md

 Ironic
 ======

-Using Stackforge to deploy an Ironic environment.
+Using Stackforge to deploy a standalone Ironic environment.

 # Attributes